 “I know that my Redeemer lives, and that in the end He will stand on the earth.
 And after my skin has been destroyed, yet in my flesh I will see God; I myself will see Him with my own eyes—I, and not another.
 How my heart yearns within me!”4 This hope is what kept Job from sinking and keeps all God’s people from falling apart.
 Even as we walk through darkest times, through the valley of the shadow of death, through the grave, Jesus’ people are not overcome by fear and dejection.
 Christ is with us, near us, protecting, guiding, and comforting us.5

-Conclusion.
 In the Book of Numbers and in much of the Old Testament, the Lord seems stern and rigorous.
-Numbers 6:24-26 reminds us that God’s overall, overarching goal is to save us and give us His richest blessings and peace in Jesus Christ.
+Numbers 6:24-26 reminds us that God’s overall, overarching goal is to save sinful human beings and give us His richest blessings and peace in Jesus Christ.
 What a glorious day His returning will be!